WordPress/wp-plugin-dependencies/readme.txt

 My solution to [#22316](https://core.trac.wordpress.org/ticket/22316).
 Feature plugin version of [PR #1724](https://github.com/WordPress/wordpress-develop/pull/1724)

 * Parses the **Requires Plugins** header that defines plugin dependencies using a comma separated list of wp.org slugs.
+To test, you will need to add the header and content to a plugin.
 * Adds a new view/tab to plugins install page ( **Plugins > Add New** ) titled **Dependencies** that contains plugin cards for all plugin dependencies.
-* This view also lists which plugins require which plugin dependencies in the plugin card, though that feature requires the filter below to function. 😅
+* This view also lists which plugins require which plugin dependencies in the plugin card. 😅
 * In the plugins page, a dependent plugin is unable to be deleted or deactivated if the requiring plugin is active.
 * Plugin dependencies can be deactivated or deleted if the requiring plugin is not active.
 * Messaging in the plugin row description is inserted; as is data noting which plugins require the dependency.